 A mid priced firewood rack that looks good and has a cover to keep that firewood dry is the “Beid Firewood Rack“.
 Loving how you can stack kindling in it’s own space under the rack for easy access.
 Less than $100!

 If you want a log rack that is attractive and practical, then you might want to check out the “Crescent Log Rack“.
 Powder coated steel with tons of 5 star reviews.
+If that one is sold out, try this crescent rack.

 We hoped you enjoyed our post on firewood racks!
 Based on this post, you might be interested in our post on DIY Greenhouse Projects, DIY Tabletop Fire Bowls or How to Build a Backyard Fire Pit!
 And if you are looking for ways to make your fireplace stand out during the holidays, check out our post on DIY Christmas Mantel Decorating over at TBD!Image Credits: BBQ Brethren, Wood Grain Cottage, Ana White, Instructables, Homedit, Metal Garden Beds, Indulgy, Pinterest